The Patient Journey

 Very occasionally, we find that patients and psychologists or psychiatrists aren’t able to establish a bond during the course of their initial meetings.
 This can be for a range of reasons, and is entirely understandable!

 We'd encourage you to speak about this with your treating clinician if at all possible, as this can form an important part of the therapeutic process.
-However, if at any point you feel like you may find more benefit with an alternative clinician and don't wish to enter into discussions with your treating clinician, please don’t hesitate to let the Reception team know.
+However, if at any point you feel like you may find more benefit with an alternative clinician and don't wish to enter into discussions with your treating clinician, please don’t hesitate to let the Patient Services team know.

 There will be no offence taken, or caused – it is vitally important that you have an open, trusting and respectful relationship with your psychologist, so if you have any concerns or doubts we would happily transfer you to another’s care, and your former psychologist will readily provide a full handover on your work together to date.
 It is routine and expected that patients may occasionally need re-referring to another practitioner.